Dutch Oven Apple Pie

 Essential Tools

 Cooler: A cooler is essential for this recipe to work.
 The dough needs to be cold before you roll it out.
 Not cool.
 Not kind of cold.
 Really cold.
 We have an electric cooler in our campervan, which is what we used.
-We also own and a Yeti Tundra 35 Cooler.
+We also own a RTIC cooler.
 If using an ice cooler, seal it in a waterproof container so the dough stays dry!

 10” Dutch oven: The ingredient ratios for this recipe were developed for a 10-inch Dutch oven.
 We recommend a “camping dutch oven” that has little feet on the bottom which raises the oven above the coals, and a flat lid with a flange for holding coals on top.
 Don’t use your enamel-coated Dutch oven from home on a campfire – the intense heat can damage the coating.